graphprompt/graphprompt-web/index.md

 - We carefully analyze why our method works and confirm the effectiveness of our method via extensive experiments

 ## Conclusion
-In this paper, we study the multi-task problem of graph prompts with few-shot settings.
+<p style="text-align:justify">In this paper, we study the multi-task problem of graph prompts
+with few-shot settings.
 We propose a novel method to reformulate different-level tasks to unified ones and further design an effective prompt graph with a meta-learning technique.
-We extensively evaluate the performance of our method.
-Experiments demonstrate the effectiveness of our framework.
+We extensively evaluate the performance of our method.
+Experiments demonstrate the effectiveness of our framework.</p>
 ## Acknowledgements
 This research is supported in part by project #MMT-p2-23 of the Shun Hing Institute of Advanced Engineering, The Chinese University of Hong Kong, by grants from the Research Grant Council of